mukeshsaini143/ecs-cicd-application/README.md

 # Simple Flask Webserver on AWS ECS with Terraform and CI/CD
+This repository contains a simple Flask web application deployed on AWS ECS Fargate behind an Application Load Balancer (ALB).
+Infrastructure is managed with Terraform, and CI/CD is automated using GitHub Actions.
 ## 1. Clone the repository

 To deploy this project run